nakamura-to/nue/README.md

 ## Data Sharing Between Functions

-Each function in a flow can share data through `this.data`.
+Each step in a flow can share data through `this.data`.
 `this.data` is shared in a same flow.
 A nesting flow and any nested flows can't share `this.data`.